Jimbly/dcjam2025/Jimb-TODO.md

 TODO
 * battle against shelled critter in moon he's too big
-* play game through once (w/ controller?)
+* play game through once (w/ controller?) - put in some new fallback music first
   * first run:
     * first zone; bought hat, have 843 + 3 medkits, didn't have to go back to heal; afforded all bribes, 163 left;
     * second zone; couldn't afford hat, have 1563
 * build out levels
   * station
+* item descriptions and ensure they all fit reasonably
+* remove debug nooks
+* random NPCs moving around the station
+* final station name into level file
+* headers for the plan and high scores
+* play time as smaller label
 * display medkit count on hud and (H)
 * race game max speed finishes too quickly (it's 3x the other speed? make it 2x?)
 * on next combat playtest
   * decrease A varieties further - I didn't feel I needed the B varieties, or even remembered to go find them
   * when first entering zone 1+, save once, then tweak each fight to be a little harder
-* Saturday polish
-  * item descriptions and ensure they all fit reasonably
-  * remove debug nooks
-  * random NPCs moving around the station
-  * final station name into level file

 Wrap-up
 * Credits - put in names